learn-co-curriculum/phase-0-wsl2-env-system/README.md

 ### Action item: update to the latest version of Windows 10

 1. Open the Windows 10 Disc Image webpage (https://www.microsoft.com/en-us/software-download/windows10)
-2. Click the “Update now” button
+2. Click the "Update now" button
-3. Select “Run” from the pop-up and allow the app to make changes to your device
+3. Select "Run" from the pop-up and allow the app to make changes to your device
 4. Progress through the computer update

 ### Check your work